inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 	second per second takes over.
  II.
 Any body in motion will tend to re in motion until solid matter
      intervenes sudnly.
-	Whether shot from a cannon or in hot pursuit on foot, cartoon characters are so absolute in their momentum that only a telephone pole or an outsize boulr retards their forward motion absolutely.
+	Whether shot from a cannon or in hot rsuit on foot, cartoon characters are so absolute in their momentum that only a telephone pole or an outsize boulr retards their forward motion absolutely.
 	Sir Isaac Newton called this sudn termination of motion the